Home > Remove Duplicate Photos > How to Delete Duplicate Photos on Mac in All macOS Versions

 There are two removal options: merge and delete.

 Each set comes with a Merge Items button.
 For a set of exact duplicates, clicking the button will automatically keep the photo that Apple considers to be the highest quality version and remove the rest.
-For a set of near duplicates, clicking the button will automatically keep the photo with highest quality (like the highest resolution) and remove the rest.
+For a set of similar photos, clicking the button will automatically keep the photo with highest quality (like the highest resolution) and remove the rest.

 a Merge Duplicates message showing that two exact duplicate photos are to be merged